-But the human brain is limited.
+However the human brain is limited.
 No matter how well-intentioned, interruptions can only happen so often.
-The market is changing and people won't buy products/services unless someone they trust is telling them it's worth it.
+The market is changing, and people won't buy products/services unless someone they trust is telling them they're worth it.

 You can learn about people you know from people you know.
 You work with others to find solutions to their challenges.
 The technology and data needed to do this on a large scale have changed.